 I turn the tempeh 4 times every 4 minutes to get those excellent grill marks.
 So, that is a total of 16 minutes of grill time.

 As a result, you get to return the tempeh to the marinade after grilling.
 And, of course, it's all about the char, the grill marks, and soaking up the marinade flavors.

 I let the tempeh bacon cool a little to avoid burning my fingers.
 Then, I slice the grilled tempeh for the vegan BLT sandwiches.

 As I mentioned earlier, red onion is not part of a typical BLT sandwich, so leave it off if you like.
-Another great idea is to use pickled red onions instead of raw red onions.
+Another great idea is to use pickled red onions instead of raw ones.

-Don't worry; I know it looks like meat juices, but it's only tempeh marinade.
-But, whatever you do, don't forget the vegan mayo!
+Don't worry; it looks like meat juices but only tempeh marinade.
+But, whatever you do, remember the vegan mayo!

 I love sauce, and I mean love sauce; it's my vice.
 So, every sandwich needs sauce and good vegan sauce.

 Although I am not a fan of store-bought vegan mayo, please use it as a substitute if you want to make your own.
 But, if you are feeling adventurous, try to make your vegan mayo.
 You won't be disappointed.